 The ways in which so many Americans, recent and longstanding, have had to flee injustice—whether as immigrants and refugees due to distant calamities or as Black or Indigenous persons escaping violent racism that was part of the American Founding—can help us reimagine the story of America in fresh, significantly modified terms.
 It can set us on a new journey to better support the human flourishing of all.
 In the wake of George Floyd’s murder, Pope Francis attributed his death to “the sin of racism” and urged Americans: “we cannot tolerate or turn a blind eye to racism and exclusion in any form and yet claim to defend the sacredness of every human life.”
 There is much work to do.

-Julie Schumacher Cohen is assistant vice president for community engagement and government affairs at the University of Scranton and a doctoral student in political science at Temple University.
-She is also an alumna of the Ignatian Colleagues Program.
+Julie Schumacher Cohen is assistant vice president for community engagement and government affairs at the University of Scranton, where she focuses on community-based learning, political dialogue, refugee solidarity, and other civic engagement initiatives.
+Prior to Scranton, she worked for NGOs to advance peace and justice for Israelis and Palestinians.
+Cohen is a doctoral student in political science at Temple University and an alumna of the Ignatian Colleagues Program.